qmk/qmk_firmware/keyboards/redscarf_iiplus/verb/keymaps/default/readme.md

-# The default ANSI keymap for the Wasdat
+# The default keymap for the Red Scarf II+